chris-mosley/PySMTEmail/readme.md

 - In GMail create a rule to automatically add the "smt" label to every email, the easiest way to do this would be to import the pysmtemailfilter.xml file in the repo.

 - On your SQL server run createdatabase.sql
+- Set the sql_server in smt_download_config.json to the name of your sql instance.

 - Log into the [Google Cloud Console](https://console.cloud.google.com)
 - Create a new project, or use an existing one if you know what you're doing.